usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 advantage of being able to introduce the approved plans as evidence that the design complies with the ADA.
 A hotel designed to the same plans in the State of S, which does not have a code with accessibility requirements, would also have that advantage because the hotel was designed in compliance with a certified code.

 If a builder follows a State&#39;s certified code, and the building official grants a waiver of certain requirements, does that mean the waiver is good for ADA purposes too?
 No.
 State or local officials have no authority to waive ADA requirements.
 Many State or local codes allow the building official to grant waivers, variances, or other types of exceptions (e.g. , in cases of &quot;undue hardship,&quot; &quot;impossibility,&quot; or &quot;impracticability&quot;).
 They may also allow compliance by means other than those required by the code if &quot;equivalent facilitation&quot; is provided.

 The ADA standards also include some exceptions (e.g. , for structural impracticability in new construction) and allow for equivalent facilitation.
 But no individual is authorized under the ADA to grant the exceptions in advance; and the defendant in a lawsuit would have to justify the use of any of those ADA exceptions.

 The Department would not refuse to certify a code merely because it includes authority for or procedures for waivers and variances.
 A defendant, however, would not be entitled to rely on certification as rebuttable evidence of compliance, if a local or State official had granted a waiver or other type of exception on the point at issue.

+### III-9.3000 Procedure: Application and preliminary review.

+The certification
-III-9.3000 Procedure: Application and preliminary review.
-The certification process begins with an application to the Department by a &quot;submitting official. &quot; The submitting official is one who has principal responsibility for administration of a code or who is authorized to submit a code on behalf of a jurisdiction.
+process begins with an application to the Department by a &quot;submitting official. &quot; The submitting official is one who has principal responsibility for administration of a code or who is authorized to submit a code on behalf of a jurisdiction.

 In some States, the local jurisdictions are required to follow and enforce the State code.

-Can the State submit a single application on behalf of the State as well as on behalf of all the local jurisdictions?
+{% details Can the State submit a single application on behalf of the State as well as on behalf of all the local jurisdictions? %}
 Yes, the State can submit one application on behalf of the State and on behalf of any local jurisdiction that has authorized the State to do so.
+{% enddetails %}

-What does the State or local agency have to do before it applies for certification?
+{% details What does the State or local agency have to do before it applies for certification? %}
 Four things are required:
-1) The code or law must have been formally approved by the issuing body.
+1. The code or law must have been formally approved by the issuing body.
 In those States where an administrative agency (rather than the legislature) is charged with developing a code, and it becomes law on a certain date if it is not modified by the legislature before that time, the Department will accept an application based on the code as approved by the agency.
-2) The agency has to give public notice of its intent to request certification and notice of a hearing.
+2. The agency has to give public notice of its intent to request certification and notice of a hearing.
-3) The agency has to hold a hearing within the State or locality at which the public is invited to comment on the proposed request for certification.
+3. The agency has to hold a hearing within the State or locality at which the public is invited to comment on the proposed request for certification.
 The hearing must be held after adequate notice to the public and must be on the record (that is, a transcript of the hearing must be produced).
 This procedure ensures input from the public at the State or local level.
-4) The agency has to make the materials and the certification request available for public examination and copying.
+4. The agency has to make the materials and the certification request available for public examination and copying.
+{% enddetails %}

-What should the application include?
+{% details What should the application include? %}
 The submitting official must include two copies of --
-1) The code;
+1. The code;
-2) Standards or other documents referenced in the code;
+2. Standards or other documents referenced in the code;
-3) The law creating the agency;
+3. The law creating the agency;
-4) Any relevant manuals, guides, or other interpretive information;
+4. Any relevant manuals, guides, or other interpretive information;

-5) Any formal legal opinions that pertain to the code;
+5. Any formal legal opinions that pertain to the code;
-6) Any model code or statute on which the code is based, along with an explanation of any differences between the model and the code being submitted for certification;
+6. Any model code or statute on which the code is based, along with an explanation of any differences between the model and the code being submitted for certification;
-7) The transcript of the public hearing; and
+7. The transcript of the public hearing; and
-8) Any other information that the submitting official wants to be considered.
+8. Any other information that the submitting official wants to be considered.
+{% enddetails %}

-III-9.4000 Preliminary determination.
+### III-9.4000 Preliminary determination.

 After receiving the application, the Office of the Assistant Attorney General for Civil Rights will determine whether or not to begin considering the application for certification.
 If the Assistant Attorney General&#39;s office decides to proceed, the office will consult with the Architectural and Transportation Barriers Compliance Board.
 After that consultation, the office will make a preliminary determination to either --
-1) Find that the code is equivalent (make a &quot;preliminary determination of equivalency&quot;); or
+1. Find that the code is equivalent (make a &quot;preliminary determination of equivalency&quot;); or
-2) Deny certification.
+2. Deny certification.

 The next step depends on which of these preliminary determinations is made.

-III-9.5000 Procedure following preliminary determination of equivalency.
+### III-9.5000 Procedure following preliminary determination of equivalency.

 If the AAG makes a preliminary determination of equivalency, he or she will --
-1) Inform the submitting official in writing;
+1. Inform the submitting official in writing;
-2) Publish a notice in the Federal Register informing the public of the preliminary determination and inviting comment for 60 days;
+2. Publish a notice in the Federal Register informing the public of the preliminary determination and inviting comment for 60 days;
-3) Consider the comments, and then hold an informal hearing in Washington.
+3. Consider the comments, and then hold an informal hearing in Washington.
 In many cases, this &quot;hearing&quot; may consist of a meeting with those who are interested;
-4) Consult again with the ATBCB and make a final determination of equivalency or a final determination to deny the request for certification.
+4. Consult again with the ATBCB and make a final determination of equivalency or a final determination to deny the request for certification.
-5) Publish a notice of the final determination in the Federal Register.
+5. Publish a notice of the final determination in the Federal Register.

+### III-9.6000 Procedure following preliminary denial of certification.

+If the
-III-9.6000 Procedure following preliminary denial of certification.
-If the preliminary determination is to deny certification, then there will be no hearing.
+preliminary determination is to deny certification, then there will be no hearing.

 The Department will notify the submitting official of the preliminary determination.
 In the notification, the Department may specify how the code could be modified so that it could receive a preliminary determination of equivalency.

 The submitting official will have at least 15 days to submit relevant material in opposition to the preliminary denial.
 If no more information is received, no further action will be taken.

 If more information is received, the Department will consider it.
 The Department will then make either a final decision to deny certification or a preliminary determination of equivalency.
 If at that stage the Assistant Attorney General makes a preliminary determination of equivalency, the hearing procedures described in III-9.5000 will be followed.

-III-9.7000 Effect of certification.
+### III-9.7000 Effect of certification.

 Certification will only be effective concerning those features or elements that are both covered by the certified code and addressed by the Department&#39;s regulations.

 ILLUSTRATION: The Department&#39;s standards currently do not include specific provisions concerning children&#39;s facilities.
 A private elementary school is built to the specifications of a code certified by the Department.
 Certification will not be effective for those features of the building especially designed to be used by children (e.g. , children&#39;s restrooms, water fountains).

-Will certification be effective only for the particular edition of the code that is certified?
+{% details Will certification be effective only for the particular edition of the code that is certified? %}
 Yes.
 Amendments will not automatically be considered certified, and a submitting official will need to reapply for certification of the changed or additional provisions.
+{% enddetails %}

-Will certification apply to the process by which a State or local code is administered or enforced?
+{% details Will certification apply to the process by which a State or local code is administered or enforced? %}
 No. In other words, the Department will evaluate and certify only the code itself, not the process by which it is implemented.
 This is true even though the Department has certified a code with provisions concerning waivers, variances, or equivalent facilitation.
 Certification of a code with those provisions is not to be